-Active and passive recreation areas shall be planned in a manner designed to preserve environmentally sensitive features of the site.
+Policy 7.1.12: Maintain existing recreation and facilities through the use of shall incorporate creative concepts of urban design and landscape.
+Active and passive recreation areas shall be designed to preserve environmentally sensitive features of the site.
 The design shall provide a circulation system to minimize conflict between pedestrians and vehicles.
 Adequate landscape and screening shall be integrated into park development plans to minimize land use conflicts, protect stability of established residential areas, and enhance community appearance.